dotnet/android/Documentation/guides/BuildProcess.md

     (`.apk`).
 Use with `/p:Configuration=Release` to generate
     self-contained "Release" packages.

+-   **StartAndroidActivity** &ndash; Starts *launch* activity on the device or the running emulator.
+The launch activity can be overriden by `AndroidLaunchActivity` property.

 -   **UpdateAndroidResources** &ndash; Updates the `Resource.designer.cs` file.
 This target is usually called by the IDE when new resources are added to the project.